If we are saved by grace why can’t continue to live in sin?

 I have to wonder if people who ask why they can't live for the world and in rebellion against God and still be saved think about the implications of their line of thought.
 To ask why we can’t live a life of wanton sin and still be saved is to want to do absolutely nothing for God and to still have him do everything for us, as if we were entitled, as if God owes us salvation.
 No one owes us anything, least of all God!
 We owe to God everything from our first breath to our last and everything in between.
 Yes, salvation is free and we can’t earn it, but we must accept the terms and conditions, including the non-compete clause that prohibits us from claiming the name of Christian but working for the devil instead.
-I have worked for several companies that required me to sign a non-compete clause committing to not working for any competitor while in their employ, and God certainly does not want us to be on the devils payroll while we are trying to reap all the benefits of being on God's side.
+I have worked for several companies that required me to sign a non-compete clause committing to not working for any competitor while in their employ, and God certainly does not want us to be doing the devil’s work while on God’s payroll and expecting all the benefits of being on God's side.

 You don’t hear this line of thought too often in other areas other than religion.
 I can only imagine how my boss would react if I were to ask her what the minimum amount of effort I could put in at work and not get fired.
 Imagine if in a marriage if the bride or the groom were to ask their spouse what the minimum amount of effort he or she had to put in and how much infidelity could be tolerated before divorce!
 Any reasonable person would immediately jump to the logical conclusion that if his or her spouse wanted to be unfaithful than they were not committed to them or the relationship and did not care about their feelings.
 Just because God is perfect does not mean that he does not have feelings, and the Bible tells us that he is jealous and does not want to share us with the world, idols or the devil.